The Modern OnlyFans Management Stack for Agencies

 What each path really costs

 The cost driver is identical across paths: messaging coverage.
-Independent reporting puts offshore OnlyFans chatter wages at $3.50–$5.50/hour (Vice, Rappler); 2.0–2.4 chatter seats are required per creator for genuine 24/7 coverage (OFM-Tools).
+Offshore chatter pay is $3.50-$5.50 per hour (Vice, Rappler); 2.0-2.4 chatter seats per creator are needed for 24/7 coverage (OFM-Tools).
 In-house and agency paths carry the full human-coverage cost (the agency adds margin on top); assisted-AI reduces headcount but not the operating cycle; autonomous AI removes the headcount line entirely and is priced on revenue share rather than seats.

-The vendor-neutral 2026 operational-economics whitepaper models the per-creator total cost across these paths; the practical takeaway is that the cheapest path changes with per-creator revenue, there is no fixed winner.
+In our self-published 2026 operational-economics analysis (not peer-reviewed) we model the per-creator total cost across these paths; the practical takeaway is that the cheapest path changes with per-creator revenue, there is no fixed winner.

 How to choose your management path